RajathBatapati/Codes/Nymble_Assessment/README.md

    - Stores received data in fixed-size chunks in EEPROM.

 4. **`retrieve_and_send_chunks()`**:
-   - Retrieves stored data from EEPROM and sends it back over UART.
+   - Retrieves stored data from NVS and sends it back over UART.

 5. **`uart_receive_task()`**:
    - Continuously receives data from UART and stores it in EEPROM.